shankyb9/Gestured_Calculator/README.md

 - Used Kinect Sensor

--It takes input through fingers for digits, and small colored bands on top of fingers for arithmetic signs
+- It takes input through fingers for digits, and small colored bands on top of fingers for arithmetic signs

--Made for my 5th sem group project
+- Made for my 5th sem group project

--final_project is for running in white background
+- final_project is for running in white background

--final_black is for running in black background
+- final_black is for running in black background

--The accuracy might get reduced due to the effects of luminance.
+- The accuracy might get reduced due to the effects of luminance.